As a recruiter, the first place I look on your resume is the bullets under your recent work experience.

 So now let’s look at how those two bullet point examples above should have been written… with more data, and a focus on accomplishments/results…

 Notice how those bullet point examples are very specific and use facts, data and real accomplishments.

 An added perk of doing this: numbers and symbols (like “$” and “%”) make your resume stand out visually before the recruiter or hiring manager has even read a word.
 This is very powerful for getting your resume read (rather than skimmed or thrown out).

 Now that you know the difference between listing responsibilities and listing accomplishments in your resume bullets, let’s look at examples of bullet points that have gotten job seekers interviews and job offers!

-Below you’ll find 19 bullet examples from 6 different resumes, contributed by different career experts.
+Below you’ll find 22 bullet examples from seven different resumes, contributed by various resume writers and other career experts.

 Some have more numbers and metrics than others, but they all focus on talking about what the person actually did and accomplished in their previous work.